FlowSs/HardEval/README.md

 This is the replication package for the paper "DiffEval: Assessing Difficulty of Code Generation Tasks for Large Language Models" submitted at ASE 2024.

+## Note on the replication package

+* Some files (especially the raw generated codes) can be larger than the maximum file size allowed on `anonymous.4open.science`.
+As such, they will not be visible.
+We plan on moving them to a more permanent solution (Zenodo ...)

+* The code has a lot of redundancy and is split into a lot of smaller scripts to show the different part of the process as part of a replication package.
+We are working on a more unified structure of the package.

 ## Organization of the repository

 * `data/`: contains all data from the experiments.